MadisonPolley/DataVisualizationsForStatistics/README.md

 # DataVisualizationsForStatistics
 This is the collection of my completed homeworks for my Data Visualizations for Statistics class at the University of Wisconsin - Madison.
+Though I am still learning, I would like to show my progression through topics such as: basic graphics, interaction, data wrangling, time series, geographic data, network data, clustering, dimensionality reduction, model building, and deep learning model visualization.